ad4rtech/requirement-analysis/README.md

 - **🔍 Clarity and Understanding:** Promotes a shared vision of stakeholder expectations, reducing ambiguity and misinterpretation.
 - **📏 Scope Definition:** Establishes clear project boundaries to prevent uncontrolled scope expansion.
-- **🧠 Foundation for Design & Development:** Acts as a reference point for creating scalable, maintainable, and user-focused systems.
+- **🧠 Foundation for Design & Development:** Acts as a reference point for creating scalable, maintainable, and user focused systems.
 - **⏱️ Cost & Time Estimation:** Enables precise forecasting of resources, schedules, and budget allocations.
 - **✅ Quality Assurance:** Ensures that the delivered product aligns with documented requirements, enhancing reliability and customer satisfaction.